TKleanthousT/stanley_cbp/docs/installation.md

 # Installation
-This page explains how to install the Stanley pipeline in a clean and reliable way.
+This page explains how to install the STANLEY pipeline in a clean and reliable way.
 The instructions assume basic familiarity with Python environments but do not require advanced setup.

 # Requirements
 - Python ≥ 3.9